Vampyr Review

 Vampyr

-By Kevin Mitchell Posted on June 4, 2018
+By Kevin Mitchell | Posted: June 4, 2018

 You can have a total of four active skills at any given moment, tied to the shoulder buttons on a controller by default (I played the game using an Xbox One controller).
 Once you reach level 10, you have the opportunity of choosing an ultimate skill.
-These devastating attacks can boil the blood of your enemies until they violently explode, cast a deadly shadow vortex that inflicts an insane amount of damage or unleash the beast lurking beneath your skin, teleporting you between nearby foes as you lose control over your actions.
-The passive skills that you can open up are quite basic as you might expect, increasing the total of your health, stamina, and blood, as well as increasing the amount of ammunition and serums you can carry.
+These devastating attacks can boil the blood of your enemies until they violently explode, cast a deadly shadow vortex that inflicts an insane amount of damage, or unleash the beast lurking beneath your skin, teleporting you between nearby foes as you lose control over your actions.
+The passive skills that you can unlock are quite basic as you might expect, increasing your total health, stamina, and blood, as well as increasing the amount of ammunition and serums you can carry.
 The final passive ability is tied to improving your biting ability, which is used on a stunned foe to drain their blood so that you can trigger your active skills.

-It wouldn’t be an RPG if each weapon performed the same, and you’ll have to figure out which weapon types work best for your play style.
-I love using two-handed weapons that can cause stun for most engagements but switch to a weaker sword for rogue Skals (deformed offspring of lesser-vampires) that can recover blood on each hit, as well as an off-hand weapon that recovers blood as well.
+It wouldn't be an RPG if each weapon performed the same, and you'll have to figure out which weapon types work best for your playstyle.
+I love using two-handed weapons that can cause stun for most engagements but switch to a weaker sword for rogue Skals (deformed offspring of lesser vampires) that can recover blood on each hit, as well as an off-hand weapon that recovers blood as well.
 While I lose the ability to stun, I make up for it with a rapid influx of blood and use of my vampire powers.
-Oddly enough, you can't swing and hit downed enemies, and are forced to wait until they stand up to continue fighting using physical attacks.
+Oddly enough, you can't swing and hit downed enemies and are forced to wait until they stand up to continue fighting using physical attacks.

-All enemies have different resistances to melee and ranged damage, as well as blood and shadow based skills.
-While in your blood sensing mode, a character card appears, revealing their resistance levels, giving you valuable insight on how to tackle the encounter.
-Other vampires aren’t your only concern, as you’ll have to contend with various creatures of the night, including The Guard of Priwen, a group of professional vampire hunters that patrol the streets of London.
+All enemies have different resistances to melee and ranged damage, as well as blood and shadow-based skills.
+While in your blood-sensing mode, a character card appears, revealing their resistance levels, giving you valuable insight on how to tackle the encounter.
+Other vampires aren't your only concern, as you'll have to contend with various creatures of the night, including the Guard of Priwen, a group of professional vampire hunters that patrol the streets of London.
 If you happen to rest at a hideout, you can expect your foes to reappear, ensuring you never feel safe while traveling.

 Using your senses, you can track fresh blood, something that will significantly assist in your investigations (both the main narrative and side-quests).
 When this happens, the game world becomes monochromatic except for the vibrant red coloring of blood splattered about London.
-It’s an elegant visual treatment that works within the confines of the game lore.
-As you explore the winding cobblestone streets, you’ll come across hideouts or safe zones, letting you spend your blood (experience points) while resting or you can spend your time crafting new items at a workbench.
-Here, you use materials found throughout the game to create medical treatments for healing sick citizens, serums to boost your own abilities, and customization your weapons through upgrades.
+It's an elegant visual treatment that works within the confines of the game lore.
+As you explore the winding cobblestone streets, you'll come across hideouts or safe zones, letting you spend your blood (experience points) while resting, or you can spend your time crafting new items at a workbench.
+Here, you use materials found throughout the game to create medical treatments for healing sick citizens, serums to boost your own abilities, and customize your weapons through upgrades.

 Conversing with citizens is key to being a successful doctor, which also means you can have better success during investigations.
 You may discover a hint, revealing a secret about themselves or someone related to them.
-This, in turn, improves the quality of their blood, increasing the amount of experience gained if you drain them of their blood and you’ll also divulge further background information regarding the citizens and how they live.
+This, in turn, improves the quality of their blood, increasing the amount of experience gained if you drain them of their blood, and you'll also uncover further background information regarding the citizens and how they live.

 You are free to kill or spare any of the citizens you come across in Vampyr, which has been one of the core mechanics talked about since the initial reveal.
-While drinking their blood will allow you to evolve (level up), upgrade your abilities, there is a lot more to Vampyr than merely being a leech (a derogatory term for vampires you will hear repeatedly).
-Curing illnesses and learning more about them improve the quality of blood, and while that may benefit their health, it also means you’ll be quenching your thirst with even more blood.
-Each of the four central districts in the game are ranked based on the health of the citizens that live within.
+While drinking their blood will allow you to evolve (level up) and upgrade your abilities, there is a lot more to Vampyr than merely being a leech (a derogatory term for vampires you will hear repeatedly).
+Curing illnesses and learning more about them improves the quality of blood, and while that may benefit their health, it also means you'll be quenching your thirst with even more blood.
+Each of the four central districts in the game is ranked based on the health of the citizens that live within.
 As the health of a region declines, you'll notice that life begins to deteriorate, shop prices increase, and more people are likely to get terminally sick.
-If the vitals of a district drops too far, it will be lost forever.
-Side-quests will be no longer available, and you’ll have to contend with the powerful creatures that now claim the area as their new home and breeding grounds.
-This doesn’t mean that you can’t progress in the game’s narrative, as regardless of your actions, you’ll still be able to complete the story, but you’ll receive a just ending for your efforts.
+If the vitals of a district drop too far, it will be lost forever.
+Side-quests will no longer be available, and you'll have to contend with the powerful creatures that now claim the area as their new home and breeding grounds.
+This doesn't mean that you can't progress in the game's narrative, as regardless of your actions, you'll still be able to complete the story, but you'll receive a fitting ending for your efforts.

 Many buildings and doors remain closed in Vampyr, turning some of the areas in London into simple corridors.
-There was a missed opportunity to expand upon the teleportation skill to reach new heights, outside of the handful of ledge/scaffolding location.
+There was a missed opportunity to expand upon the teleportation skill to reach new heights, outside of the handful of ledge/scaffolding locations.
 Even if these locations only contained crafting materials, it would breathe life into the world.
 With no fast travel system, this would help drive players to explore the city, instead of following the next quest marker.
 The HUD elements can be removed, making it more imperative that you follow conversations and read all the letters and notes you find to understand where you should go next.

 Simply Put

-Although Vampyr’s combat system is thoroughly satisfying, it’s the dark atmosphere and narrative that genuinely makes the game a must-have.
+Although Vampyr's combat system is thoroughly satisfying, it's the dark atmosphere and narrative that genuinely make the game a must-have.
 Your choices define the experience, altering a world full of discovery and intrigue all around you.
-Do you give in to your blight and feast upon the weak and unworthy inhabitants of London or do you become their salvation?
-It should take you anywhere from 20-30 hours to complete the narrative, but if you want to see all of the possible endings, you’ll have to play through multiple times, altering your choices and decisions regarding the lives of the citizens.
+Do you give in to your blight and feast upon the weak and unworthy inhabitants of London, or do you become their salvation?
+It should take you anywhere from 20-30 hours to complete the narrative, but if you want to see all of the possible endings, you'll have to play through multiple times, altering your choices and decisions regarding the lives of the citizens.

 Note: Vampyr was reviewed on PC.
 A digital copy of the game was provided by the publisher/developer.